nageshsinghc4/Advanced-statistical-concepts/README.md

 # Advanced-statistical-concepts

-The repository conatains some advanced statistical concepts like:
+The repository conatains python based implementation of some advanced statistical concepts like:

 1. Q-Q(quantile-quantile) Plots
 2. Chebyshev's Inequality